tope628/0x00-shell_basics/0x00-shell_basics/README.md

 11 - lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
 12 - prints the type of the file
 13 - create a symbolic link
+14 - copy all html files
+15 -